SwadicalRag/synaps/README.md

 [![Build Status](https://travis-ci.com/SwadicalRag/synaps.svg?token=PTT4FvfoVgjzy67HoFYD&branch=master)](https://travis-ci.com/SwadicalRag/synaps)

-synaps provides tools to create observable class fields using syntactic sugar.
+synaps provides tools to create observable class fields using decorators.

 This library was built to work as the backend for a state management library for Flutter.